ThePrakharRajpali/CourseHub/README.md

 cd CourseHub
 ```

-Other than stated the tech stack, install Pillow (Python Image Library) using :
+Start off with :

 ```
-pip install Pillow
+npm install
 ```

-Before running the server, login to your active browser's gmail with the following account :
+Before running the server, open another instance of system terminal and initiate Mongo.

 ```
-testuser.cseaecom@gmail.com

-csea2021g3
+mongod
 ```

-Run the application with this command while in cseag3 directory :
+Run the application with this command while in CourseHub directory :

 ```
-cd ecom

-python manage.py runserver
+node app.js
 ```